zhong0/2018_ICT_trip_recommendation/README.md

 * ### Android Studio
   >Follow the official document to download Android Studio, and open our project from Android Studio.
 If your pc doesn't contain Java environment, you need to follow the hints to download it.
 Also, you should synchronous the gradle file with our project.
 Our server is closed.
 Therefore, you need to modify all the IP links in the projects to your own settings.
 The setting of minSdkVersion is 23 and targetSdkVersion is 27 in our project. <br>

   >Notification: Our project only provides to academic needs.
 If you need to download the user interface file, please feel free to contact us via sending the e-mail to 109753106@g.nccu.edu.tw.
-We would authorize the access after estimating.
+We would authorize the access after an estimate.

 Supplement
 ----